 The resume is a road map.
 It shares with the reader where you’ve been, where you are today, and most importantly—where you’re capable of going.
 This isn’t something that’s simply shared in an objective statement at the top of a resume.
-It’s shared through the ability to express abilities and potential.
+It’s shared through the ability to express capabilities and potential.
 There are many different ways that we can communicate that message, but one of the most important elements of the resume is the description of our loss prevention education and training background.

 Loss prevention education and training create a path to personal and professional improvement.
-We see an individual’s education as an insight into interests and abilities, and a commitment to self-fulfillment on many different levels.
+We see an individual’s education as an insight into interests and abilities—and a commitment to self-fulfillment on many levels.
 But this information also provides us with something more.
 It shows a willingness to learn, grow, and see things in a new and different way.
 It shows the flexibility to expand the way we think and apply information.
 It shows an investment in self-improvement and the value of expanding both our ideas and opportunities.

 This is why it’s important to accurately and appropriately describe your education on your resume.
 If you’ve graduated from college, make sure that you say so.
 “2005 graduate, University of (Anywhere USA); Bachelor of Science in Business Administration.”